 I still have to wait for some apps to load.
-The response time from my applications is identical.
+The response time for my applications is identical.
 Individually, I honestly can’t tell the difference.
-But when put side by side, the new iPad pro seems faster by a fraction of a second.
+But when put side by side, the new iPad Pro seems faster by a fraction of a second.
 Which is hardly impressive.
-At the moment, I just feel like I just paid more for the same iPad pro I had before.
+At the moment, I just feel like I just paid more for the same iPad Pro I had before.

 I could conclude this review by telling you that the new iPad Pro 2018 is faster and a better buy.
 But that would be a lie.
 The iPad Pro 2018 is a great tablet because it is an iPad Pro.
 In terms of value for your money, it is by far the worst choice you can make, especially if you’re on a budget.

 It is not worth upgrading from any iPad Pros if you’re going to use it for note-taking, document creation, and entertainment.
 Even for creators, I’d say if your current iPad Pro is not giving you any problems, you are better off sticking to the one you have.